kynamics/starpop_sync/README.md

 TODO:
 - Agent code matching logic
+- Graceful degradation if gemini call fails (error 429 for example)
 - Test loop by uploading document to test account.
 - Allow for human approval in the local sql db table.
 Add human approval trigger.
 - cfml page to read and show table with fastapi backend possibility.